abhishekdpandey18/CheckMate_JavaProject/README.md

 Ensuring the UI adapts well to different window sizes for better responsiveness.

 These improvements help create a more engaging and intuitive gameplay experience.

+---

+## ✅ 8. 🥇Component Placement (2 Marks)
+The game GUI components are thoughtfully arranged to ensure clarity and usability:

+All panels and elements (chessboard, move history, taken pieces) are properly aligned using layout managers.

+Consistent spacing and sizing maintain a balanced and clean interface.

+Scroll panes and tables resize gracefully, keeping the move history accessible and readable.

+No major redesign was needed since the existing layout was already well-structured and user-friendly.

+---

+## ✅ 9. ⌨️ Responsiveness & Accessibility (2 Marks)
+To enhance user experience, we incorporated:

+Keyboard shortcuts for common actions (e.g., undo move, restart game) to speed up gameplay.

+Tooltips on buttons and interactive components to guide users intuitively.

+A scalable layout that adjusts gracefully to different window sizes (optional but encouraged).

+These improvements make the game more accessible and user-friendly for a wider audience.